We use cookies on this site to enhance your experience.

 Students are not eligible to apply for a USRA if they:

-To be eligible to hold an award, students must:
+To be eligible to hold an award, students must meet the following requirements:

 When preparing the research proposal, supervisors are encouraged to consult NSERC’s guide on integrating equity, diversity and inclusion considerations in research.